 - your electricity supplier was part of the scheme - your name (or your partner's) was on the bill - you or your partner were getting Pension Credit Guarantee Credit.

 Core Group 2

-Core Group 2 is a new group of automatic recipients.
-You are eligible if you receive a 'qualifying benefit' and have high energy costs.
+You are eligible if you were receiving a means tested benefit on the qualifying date.
 The qualifying benefits include Universal Credit, Housing Benefit and Pension Credit Savings Credit.